uviclibraries/rstudio/basics-interface.md

     right corner of the script editor pane.

-- Say you have created two separate R objects for different dimensions of a rectangle, as well as a third object that multiplies those two dimensions to calculate area.
+- Say you have created two separate R objects for different dimensions of a rectangle, as well as a third object that multiplies those two dimensions to calculate the area.
 You have also run all of the code line by line as you created each object (Ctrl + Enter (Windows/Linux) or Cmd + Enter (Mac)).

   ``` r
   rectangle1.length <- 10 # Line 1